aaronbloomfield/dada/hws/hw11-format.md

     Your C file should include comments explaining any unusual values you needed to compute.

-5. Because of how the format string vulernability works, it is likely that there will be garbled output before the output with a recommendation of A. For example, a successful attack might look like:
+5. Because of how the format string vulnerability works, it is likely that there will be garbled output before the output with a recommendation of A. For example, a successful attack might look like:
 ```
 $ ./attack-format-string > attack_string.txt
 $ ./format-string-vulnerability.exe < attack_string.txt